Achieve a More Flattering Figure With Breast Augmentation in Sydney

 Since 2007, our facility has been dedicated to providing Sydney with a higher level of cosmetic care.
 Our team offers patients a personalised and curated approach to each cosmetic surgery procedure available at our facility.
 We offer a transparent approach and speak plainly with our patients to help ensure they understand all the options!
 Our goal is to help patients avoid cheap breast augmentation in Sydney by providing a safe experience and an affordable surgical facility, right here in Bondi Junction!
 Call us at (02) 8599 7161 to schedule a free consultation at our office.

 Does Your Facility Offer Payment Plans?

 When considering breast augmentation in Sydney, cost is one of the main factors that patients look into.
 It’s important to find a surgical facility that suits all your needs, including your financial budget!
 At Refine Clinic, we take a customer-centred approach to ensure all of our patients get individualised care that is tailored around their cosmetic surgery needs.
 In addition to accepting various payment options, including cash, credit and direct deposit, our facility has flexible payment plans available.
 We also offer a free initial consultation with our very experienced Consultant to all new patients, so they don’t have to worry about shelling out hundreds of dollars to get a reliable opinion!

 Who Can Get Breast Augmentation?

-Plastic surgery may not be for everyone.
+Cosmetic surgery may not be for everyone.
 It’s important to sit down with a consultant or surgical professional to discuss your health and aesthetic options.
 Patients should have realistic expectations of their surgery and be in good general health.
 Smoking, excessive alcohol consumption or certain medication may interfere with your ability to have a successful surgery, so it’s important to be candid during your consultation.

 Ideal candidates for breast augmentation surgery in Sydney include: